 - Interpret maps, overlays, photos, and charts

 - Carry out demolition raids against enemy military targets, such as bridges, railroads and fuel depots

 - Employ warfare tactics and techniques in infantry operations

-Note: You cannot enlist with a guarantee for this MOS.
-New recruits interested in Special Forces may enlist under the 18X, Special Forces Enlistment Option.
-They then attend Infantry OSUT (basic training and infantry training in one course), and their Special Forces MOS (18B - Special Operations Weapons Sergeant, 18C - Special Operations Engineer, 18D - Special Operations Medical Sergeant, or 18E - Special Operations Communications Sergeant) is determined during the Special Forces Assessment and Selection portion of their training, based on their interests, qualifications, and the "needs of the Army."
+You cannot enlist with a guarantee for this MOS.
+Recruits interested in Special Forces may enlist under the 18X Special Forces Enlistment Option.
+They then attend Infantry OSUT—basic training and infantry training in one course.
+Their Special Forces MOS is determined during the Special Forces Assessment and Selection portion of their training.
+This MOS determination is based on their interests, qualifications, and the "needs of the Army."
 Examples of enlisted MOSs include:

 - Using land warfare weapons and communications devices

 The Special Forces training pipeline is inarguably the toughest training program in the Army.
 It has a very high wash-out rate.
 Soldiers who are retraining into Special Forces, and who fail any of the training courses, can revert to their primary MOS (job).
 Recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.